 Your child and their school may be able to get extra help if you get one of the qualifying benefits for free school meals.
 Apply for free school meals so that we can check if your child is eligible for the extra help, even if your child is in reception, year 1 or year 2.

 Your child may be able to get a free travel permit to get to school if they get free school meals and walk more than two miles to school.

 You may be able to get direct help from your child’s school, such as free or reduced prices for out of school clubs and activities, school trips, music lessons, or school uniform.

 Your child’s school may be able to get extra funding to spend on more teachers and support staff to help your child in lessons.

-We will write with the outcome of your application within 10 working days.
+We will write with the outcome of your application within 20 school days if you apply using a paper version of the Free School Meal form.
 If your child gets free school meals, we will tell you and your child’s school what date they will start.

 We check your details using a secure online checking system provided by the Department for Education.
 This system links with your benefit provider.
 It does not tell us any information about you or your benefits, just whether the details we entered mean you qualify for free school meals.

 If we think the details you gave us on your application may be wrong, for example you made a spelling mistake, we will ask you to check your details again.